 29 May 2018

 Dodo Pizza is a digital-first pizza delivery franchise and one of the world’s fastest-growing QSR brands.
-In 2018, Dodo Pizza saw $215M in system-wide sales (100% growth from 2017).
+In 2019, Dodo Pizza saw $313M in system sales (46% growth from 2018).

 Currently, Dodo Pizza is the largest pizza company in Russia (it’s as big as Domino’s and Papa John’s combined) and Kazakhstan.
-Overall, the brand is active in 12 countries in Europe, Asia, and the US and has more than 450 units.
+Overall, the brand is active in 13 countries in Europe, Asia, Africa and the US and has more than 500 units.

 In one killer package, Dodo Pizza offers

 - a fair and radically transparent franchising system,

 - cutting-edge proprietary IT products (also known as Dodo IS).